Akimoto Matsuyo: Childhood

-Akimoto was born in Yokohama on January 2, 1911, to a family of six consisting of her mother, father, and four older brothers; one of them being Fujio Akimoto, who was a haiku poet.
+Akimoto was born in Yokohama on January 2, 1911, to a family of six consisting of her mother, father, and four older brothers.
+One of her brothers was Fujio Akimoto, a haiku poet.

-Earlier in her life at the age of 3 her father died.
-In addition, to her father's death at a young age she was diagnosed with pleurisy when she was in the third grade.
-Due to Akimoto's fatigue from her illness and her family's belief in traditional gender roles, the family did not see the need for Akimoto to extend her education, so she attended public school for the minimum required years.
+When Akimoto was age three, her father died.
+In addition to her father's death at a young age, she was diagnosed with pleurisy when she was in the third grade.
+Due to Akimoto's fatigue from her illness and her family's belief in traditional gender roles, the family did not see the need for Akimoto to extend her education, so she attended public school for the minimum number of years required.